yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/QSPI.rst

 .. rubric:: Source Location
    :name: source-location-qspi

-The source file for QSPI driver can be found at: drivers/spi/spi-ti-qspi.c under Linux kernel source tree.
+The source file for the QSPI driver can be found at: drivers/spi/spi-ti-qspi.c under Linux kernel source tree.

+OSPI driver is at: drivers/mtd/spi-nor/cadence-quadspi.c under Linux kernel source tree.
+This driver also supports QSPI version of the same IP.

 .. rubric:: Kernel Configuration Options
    :name: kconfig-options-qspi